sajeelmalik/HW-Wireframe/README.md

 * Design a wireframe layout of a webpage
-* Learn HTML and CSS formatting and layout operations using float and positioning tools
+* Learn and utilize HTML and CSS formatting and layout operations using float and positioning tools

 # Deployed Project Link